DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/premis/index.md

 - [entity]IdentifierType
 - [entity]IdentifierValue

 The PREMIS data dictionary recognizes that the use of identifier types is an implementation specific issue and does not recommend or require particular vocabularies for identifier types.
-The Library of Congress has developed its own identifier type vocabulary  and the CS IP recommends its use in lieu of implementation specific identifier type vocabularies, where these have not yet been developed.
+The Library of Congress has developed its own identifier type vocabulary  and the CSIP recommends its use in lieu of implementation specific identifier type vocabularies, where these have not yet been developed.